<c:resource oid="11111111-2222-3333-4444-000000000000">

 </c:resource>

 The schema handling section defines an account object class (in a traditional way) and then a group object class.Group class definition is similar to the account one - it defines handling of three attributes, namely DN, CN and Description.
 We can see e.g. that DN is constructed from the role name, suffixed with "ou=Groups,dc=example,dc=com", placing it in example.com/Groups OU.
 The <association> element in user schema handling defines an association between user account and a group.
 See Entitlements (section on associations).
-Besides that, we define synchronization in order to synchronize users and roles/groups between midPoint and AD resource.
+Besides that, we define correlation and synchronization in order to synchronize users and roles/groups between midPoint and AD resource.

 <c:resource ...>